 In some cases, if the cancer was found at an early stage and hasn’t spread, your surgeon may be able to leave your uterus and one ovary and fallopian tube intact.
 This is called fertility-sparing surgery.
 Then you may be able to get pregnant in the future.
-If you have both of your ovaries, fallopian tubes, and uterus removed, you will no longer become pregnant.
-This surgery is called a bilateral salpingo-oophorectomy.
+If you have both of your ovaries, fallopian tubes, and uterus removed, you can no longer become pregnant.
+This surgery is called a hysterectomy with bilateral salpingo-oophorectomy.
 You’ll enter sudden menopause, if you have not already reached it.
 That means you will no longer have menstrual periods.
-You may have symptoms like hot flashes soon after surgery.
+You may have symptoms such as hot flashes soon after surgery.

 Types of surgery used to treat ovarian cancer

 This surgery is the one most often done for ovarian cancer.
 The following will be removed: